Michigan Voter Information Center

 For election results please visit the Macomb County Clerk"s Office.

 General Election Information

 The Clerk is responsible for conducting all federal, state, and local elections.
-Some of the most frequently asked questions are here for your review.
-As always, if you have additional questions, don't hesitate to call our office at 586-731-5102.
+Some frequently asked questions are here for your review.
+As always, if you have additional questions, don't hesitate to contact our office.